 After you have filled out the basic information, click “Generate This Token Now”

 This will create the Solidity code that reflects the parameters you set for your cryptocurrency.

 The code uses SafeMath and the ERC-20 token standardd to ensure your token smart contract is pretty much bullet-proof.

 Before you deploy to the Ethereum blockchain, you will need to make sure you have MetaMask installed as an extension in your browser (works for Firefox and Chrome).
 If you have no idea what MetaMask is, here’s a quick tutorial.
 Basically, MetaMask allows you to securely store Ethereum on your computer without having to trust third-parties like Coinbase (or Togen for that matter).

 In order to deploy your cryptocurrency, you will need the cryptocurrency Ether.
-This Ether is not paid to Togen: it’s paid to miners on the Ethereum blockchain to process your transaction.
+In addition to a small fee that goes to Togen, there is another transaction fee paid to miners on the Ethereum blockchain to process your transaction.
 This is simply how most blockchains work.
 Lucky for you, if you’re just testing, you can get Test Ether, which is free: here.
 If you use the test Ether, you will need to switch your MetaMask network from the default MainNet to the Rinkeby TestNet., like so:

 When you are new to Ethereum, it’s best to start with testnet tokens.
 Then, when you’re comfortable with that, actually go get some real ETH here and switch back to the Main Ethereum Network.